uwmadisoncals/cals-main-plugins/wp-file-manager/readme.txt

 * **Drag and drop**: File Drag & Drop file upload function available
 * **Functions Toolbar**: Rich context menu and file manager functions toolbar
 * **Thumbnails**: Thumbnails for all types of image files
+* **Upload to Media Library**: We have now included the ability to enable images, pdf's, and zip files to be uploaded to you folders and as well be available via the native Wordpress Media Library

 = Key Features in File Manager Pro Editions =